 Your website’s navigation should be clear and simple, both for the search engine crawlers and for your visitors.

 Place a navigation bar on your homepage to allow people to reach important sections of your website with a single click.
-In term, this will help search engine crawlers find and easily identify your pages.
+This will help search engine crawlers find and easily identify your pages.

 The LCN navbar.
 Helpful to both human visitors and search bots